 Foster Street Urban Agriculture Program – Established in 2016, our garden program is a collaboration between Family Focus Evanston and The Evanston Food Exchange.
 The program grows food for the center’s food pantry and the Teen Baby Nursery.
 During the spring, summer, and fall seasons children in this program learn about planing fresh produce, urban agriculture, entrepreneurship, how to cook with garden produce, how to harvest food, and how to sell their harvests at local farmers markets.

 The Family Closet – A community resource where Evanston residents may “shop” (free of charge) for items such as gently-used, seasonal clothing for men, women, and children, toys, strollers, and various other family items.
 All of the items are provided through community donations.
 We do our best to offer high-quality items throughout the year.

 The Pantry Room – A community resource where Evanston residents may “shop” (free of charge) for non-perishable food items including canned staples (corn, beans, chili, vegetables, etc.), cereal, rice, and pasta.
 All of the items are provided by community donations.

-The support of community volunteers significantly enhance our services.
+The support of community volunteers significantly enhances our services.
 Each program within the center has unique needs.
-If you are interested in volunteering please contact Colette Allen, Center Director, for opportunities.
+If you are interested in volunteering please contact Vanessa Allen-Graves, Program and Center Director, for opportunities.

 Family Focus Evanston has a dynamic and active Advisory Board of Directors.
 Individuals offering their services and expertise to the Board are an essential part of our thriving and successful organization.
 We welcome people from all backgrounds and disciplines with our greatest needs being in the areas of fundraising, marketing and finance.
 Additionally we also have an interest in bringing in people with corporate and business experience.
 Most importantly we seek members that are civic minded and share our mission.